Majority Vote for Distributed Differentially Private Sign Selection: Simulation Study

 \item \textbf{Power. }

 \end{itemize}

 \paragraph{Effect of the number of machines} To evaluate the effect of the number of machines $m$, we fix the local sample size $n$ to be $500$ and vary the number of machines $m$ from $500$ to $1500$ by $100$.
 The total sample size $N=nm$ varies accordingly.
 Then we report the $\mathrm{FDR}$ and $\mathrm{Power}$ of the three methods: $\mathrm{DPvote}$, $\mathrm{Vote}$, and $\mathrm{CWZ}$.
-The results are presented in Figure \ref{fig:mean_machine}.
+The results are shown in Figure \ref{fig:mean_machine}.

-As we can see, $\vote$ always performs the best both on the power and the FDR.
-This is not surprising as we do not add any noise in $\vote$.
-The $\mathrm{Power}$ of $\dpvote$ is also close to be one and is higher than that of $\mathrm{CWZ}$ significantly.
-On the other hand, the $\mathrm{FDR}$s of $\vote$ and $\dpvote$ are close to zero, while the FDRs of $\mathrm{CWZ}$ are quite large.
-The behaviour of $\mathrm{CWZ}$ indicates that a procedure works well in parameter estimation may be not suitable for sign selection.
+As we can see, $\vote$ always performs the best on both the power and FDR.
+This is not surprising, as we do not add any noise to $\vote$.
+The $\mathrm{Power}$ of $\dpvote$ is also close to one and is higher than that of $\mathrm{CWZ}$ significantly.
+On the other hand, the $\mathrm{FDR}$s of $\vote$ and $\dpvote$ are close to zero, whereas the FDRs of $\mathrm{CWZ}$ are quite large.
+The behavior of $\mathrm{CWZ}$ indicates that procedures work well in parameter estimation may be not suitable for sign selection.

 \paragraph{Effect of the privacy budget} To study the effect of the privacy budget $\epsilon$, we fix the number of machines $m$ to be $800$, the local sample size $n$ to be $500$, and vary the privacy level $\epsilon$ from $0.1$ to $1$ by $0.1$.
-Since $\vote$ is a non-private algorithm, we focus on the other two private algorithms in this part: $\mathrm{DPvote}$ and $\mathrm{CWZ}$.
+Because $\vote$ is a non-private algorithm, we focus on the other two private algorithms in this part: $\mathrm{DPvote}$ and $\mathrm{CWZ}$.
 The $\mathrm{FDR}$ and $\mathrm{Power}$ of these methods are presented in Figure \ref{fig:mean_privacy}.